flathub-infra/documentation/docs/02-for-app-authors/04-runtimes.md

   August of every year.
 The release schedule can be found on [Gitlab](https://gitlab.com/freedesktop-sdk/freedesktop-sdk/-/wikis/Releases) and announcements of new major version releases are made on [Flathub Discourse](https://discourse.flathub.org/c/announcements/6).
+  Release notifications are also available by subscribing to releases via Gitlab notifications or via the RSS link in the [releases page](https://gitlab.com/freedesktop-sdk/freedesktop-sdk/-/releases).

   The Freedesktop platform (`org.freedesktop.Platform` and `org.freedesktop.Sdk`) provides strict ABI/API stability in a major